And why does the New York Times seem to think that it's packaging?

 And I am somewhat disgusted that the Republicans have let this state of affairs exist for so long.

-What kind of chances the country have when the left so thoroughly controls the entire conversation?
+What kind of chance does a country have when the left so thoroughly controls the entire conversation?

-Going into every single debate, you've got a somewhat of a of a rigged game.
+Going into every single debate, you've got a somewhat of a rigged game.

 That he likes to keep half his brain tied behind his back just to keep things fair.